bg

 What is Solana: General Overview

 Solana is an open-source blockchain protocol designed for high-speed transaction processing.
 Its primary innovation is a consensus mechanism called Proof of History (PoH), which chronologically orders transactions to enhance processing speed.
 By assigning cryptographic timestamps to each block, Solana can theoretically process over 50,000 transactions per second (TPS) with confirmation times under a second.
-This throughput significantly surpasses that of Bitcoin and Ethereum's base layers, making it a compelling platform for decentralized applications (dApps).
+This high throughput significantly surpasses that of Bitcoin and Ethereum's base layers, making it a compelling platform for decentralized applications (dApps).

 Buy crypto fast, easily and securely with Switchere!